 9. Eat Healthy Fats

 Just as proper hydration is essential year-round, so is a healthy diet chock full of vitamins and nutrients.
 You've probably heard it said that you can exercise all you want, but if you eat a crappy diet you're sabotaging your efforts since “abs are made in the kitchen”.
 A similar argument could be made regarding skincare.
 It doesn't matter how many products you pile on your face; if you're not nourishing your skin from within, it won't look good.

 Foods like avocado and salmon contain Omega 3s and beneficial fats that help keep skin soft and supple, so don't feel guilty about snacking on healthy fats during the winter season.
 Nuts are one food item where people tend to overindulge (since they're so easy to snack on mindlessly), so mind those portion sizes.

-Most of these things are common sense steps we should be taking anyway, but it's important to be extra aware in the winter months.
-Skin is one of the first areas of the body to show the effects of drastic climate changes, but fortunately many of the issues are preventable.
+Most of these skin care tips are common sense steps you should be taking anyway, but it's important to be extra aware in the winter months.
+Skin is one of the first areas of the body to show the effects of drastic climate changes.
+Fortunately, many of the issues are preventable.

 Follow these winter skin care tips and adjust your skincare routine accordingly, you'll have beautiful skin all winter long!